 Bottom Line

-Ritual Essential Protein 18+ is a plant-based protein shake that provides 20 grams of plant-based protein per serving.
-The protein is sourced from organic pea protein and has a somewhat-complete protein source with branched-chain amino acid.
+Ritual Essential Protein 18+ is our top choice for best organix vegan protein powder because it provides 20 grams of plant-based protein per serving and other beneficial ingredients.
+The protein is sourced from one of the best pea protein powders and has a somewhat-complete protein source with branched-chain amino acid.
 We say “somewhat-complete” because while pea protein has all nine essential amino acids it’s low in methionine and cysteine, though those two compounds are easily found in legumes, seeds, and nuts.

 ritual essential shake 18+ in blender next to bag

 “Even just with water, this has a nice taste.
-It’s not super plant-y or hemp-y like some plant-based proteins are,” Kate says.
+It’s not super plant-y or hemp-y like some plant-based proteins are,” Kate says in our Ritual Protein Powder review.
 “There is a very slight chalky aftertaste with water, but I could drink this with water alone and be fine with it.”
 The taste landed at a 4 out of 5 but the solubility was a 5 out of 5.
 “This has a shockingly great consistency.
 Mixed in water, it dissolves, and it also has a really smooth texture.
 It’s not thick, but it’s not watery like some proteins are.”

 Third-party tested and committed to using “clean” ingredients, the protein is Informed Sport Certified, meaning it’s been tested for banned substances and is safe for us by all athletes.
 Plus, there’s a 30-day money-back guarantee, so you can try it out before committing.